crypto-org-chain/cronos-docs/docs/play/cdc-pay-integration.md

     <img src="./assets/webhook/webhook-step-2.png" />

 ## CDC Pay documentation
-You can read more about the CDC PAy integration [here](https://pay-docs.crypto.com/?shell#overview-home).
+You can read more about the CDC Pay integration [here](https://pay-docs.crypto.com/?shell#overview-home).